VirtualDrivers/.github/profile/README.md

 ## 🌟 About Us

-At VirtualDisplay, we focus on:
+At VirtualDrivers, we focus on:

 - **Virtual Displays**: Creating tools to make display virtualization easier and better.
 - **Community**: None of this will be possible without the community, supporting us in finding bugs and motivation.